CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 The wave of relief and pride after being one of the few students chosen to move onto the interview process is indescribable.
 However, soon after that relief comes the big question: What should you expect?

-Most students go into an interview expecting a mix of both behavioral and technical questions meant to decide whether a candidate is the right suit for the position.
+Most students go into an interview expecting a mix of both behavioral and technical questions meant to decide whether a candidate is a right fit for the position.
 The interview is a step further from the resume; it gives the employer an opportunity to see who you are as an individual and a potential employee.
 It is the time where you should emphasize how you stand out from the rest of the crowd, instead of worrying about finding the “perfect” response to the sea of possible questions.
 After all, you should never be too certain about what to expect at an interview.
 One student said that their interviewer asked them to “tell a pickup line.”
 Another student reported that they were interviewed by their potential co-workers who “took turns asking [them] a couple questions and then collectively went to talk to their manager.”
 Anything could happen during an interview!
 Your role is to show them why you are the best candidate for the job.

 We all have an idea of what kind of job we’re looking for, but what’s next?